Lower Back Pain: Causes, Exercises, Treatment & Prevention (2026 Guide)

 “After working on a laptop for 6–8 hours daily, my lower back started aching.
 I noticed I was always slouching.”

-Lower back pain can feel different for everyone.
-Some people have a dull ache, while others may feel a sharp, stabbing pain.
-Recognizing the symptoms early helps you take action before it becomes serious.
+Lower back pain can feel different for each person.
+Some people experience a mild ache, while others may feel sharp or intense discomfort.
+Recognizing symptoms early helps prevent the condition from becoming more serious.

 Common Symptoms of Lower Back Pain